LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ## FAQs

-**If I have a LiveEngage account, can I automatically access Proactive Messaging?**
+**If I have a LivePerson Conversational Cloud account, can I automatically access Proactive Messaging?**
 No, today we require brands to onboard first before they can start using Proactive Messaging.
 It is a powerful tool and only authorized users should have access to it.
-Once onboarded, only users with Campaign Manager or Admin user profile can access this tool from LiveEngage’s Quick Launch.
+Once onboarded, only users with Campaign Manager or Admin user profile can access this tool from the Quick Launch.

 **Can anyone access Proactive Messaging?**
 Proactive Messaging is accessed directly within LiveEngage from the quick launch menu.
 This option will only appear to users with Campaign Manager or Admin user profile.